Notability (application)

-Notability is a note-taking and PDF annotation application developed by Ginger Labs for iOS, iPadOS and macOS.
+Notability is a note-taking and PDF annotation application developed by Ginger Labs, Inc. for iOS, iPadOS, macOS, Android, and web browsers.
 The application allows users to combine handwritten and typed notes with sketches, images, and audio recordings in a single document.
-The apple is widely used by students, educators, and professionals for digital note-taking, annotation, and organizations across Apple devices.
+The app is widely used by students, educators, and professionals for digital note-taking, annotation, and organization across multiple platforms.
+Ginger Labs, Inc. is headquartered in San Francisco.